 Our trip to Angkor Wat was quite overwhelming and we thought that we would like to visit it again very early the next morning for the SUNRISE and before it became too busy.
 Anyway, on to our next destination of the day.

-5. Watch the Sunrise at Angkor Wat
+5. Sunrise at Angkor Wat

 Since we heard that watching the sunrise in Angkor Wat is a spectacular site to see, we woke up at 5:30 am and our tuk-tuk driver drove us straight to Angkor Wat.
 We were not the only ones wanting to see the sunrise, we all patiently waited and unfortunately it was overcast so we were not able to witness the sunrise.
 But anyway, it can be unpredictable but it’s worth taking the risk sometimes.